The cash flow chart on your QuickBooks Online homepage summarizes your cash flow. It shows the money coming in and going out of your business.

 The chart gives you a peek into your past, present, and future cash flow.
 It helps you build a forecast of the money coming in and going out of your business for the next 1 to 3 months.

 The cash flow chart calculates future cash flow based on:

 - Unpaid invoices, bills, and other forms in QuickBooks that are due in the future

-- Credit card statements due in the future and bills downloaded from accounts connected to online banking
+- Credit card statements due in the future and bill payment transactions downloaded from accounts connected to online banking<

 - Predictions made by the Cash Flow planner

 - Events you entered into your Cash Flow planner